linode/docs/docs/platform/manager/dns-manager-new-manager/index.md

 ### Add a Domain Zone

-If you're new to Linode, or if you've just purchased a new domain name, the first step is to add a new domain zone in the DNS Manager. <!-- If you don't know what records to add, the DNS Manager can insert some basic records when you create the new domain zone. -->
+If you're new to Linode, or if you've just purchased a new domain name, the first step is to add a new domain zone in the Domains page. <!-- If you don't know what records to add, the DNS Manager can insert some basic records when you create the new domain zone. -->

 <!--
 This video runs through the process of adding a new domain zone: